tylottr/tf-az-kubernetes/README.md

     * Certificates can support multiple names, assuming DNS is configured properly

 Manifests under [files/kubernetes/manifests/cert-manager](./files/kubernetes/manifests/cert-manager) can be used as a guideline assuming DNS is set up for the endpoint.

+#### Rbac Roles

+Additional RBAC roles can be created for the cluster.

+Manifests under [files/kubernetes/manifests/rbac](./files/kubernetes/manifests/rbac) can be used as a guideline or as-is with a cluster-admin and read-only role already in the folder.

 #### Helm Charts